-A graph is included on single-family residential customers' bills comparing your household's consumption (light blue bar) to that of water-efficient homes ranging from 1 to 6 occupants (green bars).
-The current water-efficient guideline is 50 gallons per person, per day.
+- A graph is included on single-family residential customers' bills comparing your household's consumption (light blue bar) to that of water-efficient homes ranging from 1 to 6 occupants (green bars).
+The current water-efficient guideline is 50-55 gallons per person, per day.
 This guideline reflects that the District is in a stage-3 water supply shortage and is striving to reduce overall water use 25% over our expected highest yearly usage of 3,900 AF.

 - Water accounts are billed every month based on consumption with tiered pricing.
 Consumption is based on hundred cubic feet of water (100 cubic feet of water equals 1 unit or 748 gallons).

 Better understand how water is priced by visiting our Rates and Fees page.